Partygate: Fixed penalty notices

 On 29 March 2022, the police said that they were to refer 20 FPNs for £50 to the ACRO Criminal Records Office, which administers the process and collects any penalties.
 As an individual might receive more than one notice, it was not known how many people were affected.
 Recipients of such notices had 28 days in which to either pay or contest the notice.
 If contested, the case would then be reviewed and either the notice is withdrawn or the case is referred to the courts.
 Payment of the penalty does not constitute an admission of guilt.
 In response to the FPNs, Dominic Raab, the deputy prime minister, said it was clear that the law had been broken and said that Johnson "accepts responsibility" for what happened.
-On 30 March, Johnson in Parliament and his spokesperson to the press repeatedly declined to agree that laws had been broken.
+On 30 March, Johnson in Parliament, and his spokesperson to the press, repeatedly declined to agree that laws had been broken.

 On 4 April 2022, further details about the first batch of notices was reported, for a gathering on 16 April 2021, a leaving party for the former No 10 director of communications James Slack.
 The Daily Telegraph reported that former Director General for Propriety and Ethics in the Cabinet Office and former Deputy Cabinet Secretary Helen MacNamara was a recipient of one.
 They said MacNamara attended a leaving do in June 2020 in the Cabinet Office.
-Allegedly roughly 20 people were there and alcohol was drunk.
+Allegedly, roughly 20 people were there and alcohol was drunk.
 MacNamara said she "accepted and paid the fixed penalty notice ...
 I am sorry for the error of judgement I have shown".
 BBC News reported that Johnson would not comment on whether laws had been broken.
 They also reported Dominic Raab as having said earlier that he thought it was clear that the law had been broken, and that Johnson 'accepts responsibility' for what happened.
 The Independent stated: "However, Downing Street continues to refuse to accept the law had been broken, despite the Met issuing 20 FPNs".

 On 12 April 2022, the police made at least 30 more referrals to the ACRO Criminal Records Office for FPNs for breaches of COVID-19 regulations.
 Downing Street later confirmed that Johnson, his wife and Sunak would be receiving FPNs, who all apologised and paid the penalties.
 A spokesperson for Carrie Johnson said that she, "accepts the Met Police's findings and apologises unreservedly."
 Sunak said he respected the police's decision.
 ITV News later reported that some of Sunak's junior aides at the time suggested he should resign in order to challenge Johnson's leadership, but he chose not to.
+The Telegraph reported that Sunak did plan to resign, but was persuaded not to by newspaper executives.